SAP-samples/abap-platform-rap120/exercises/ex03/README.md

    5. Review the generated code in Joule copilot and press **Copy**.

-   6. Switch to the **Test Clasess** tab and replace the current source code with the one copied from the Joule view.
+   6. Switch to the **Test Classes** tab and replace the current source code with the one copied from the Joule view.

   ![](/exercises/ex03/images/rap120_ex32.gif)